 The Department of Theater is located in the Fine Arts Center.
 We share the Fine Arts Center with the Music and Dance Department, the Art Department, and the Fine Arts Center Concert Hall.
 (After you get done admiring us, you should check them out, too.)

 Where to stay

-The Hotel UMass, which is the official sponsor of accommodations for UMass Theater guest artists, is right on campus which is pretty darn convenient, so we encourage you to check it out.
+The Hotel UMass, the official sponsor of accommodations for UMass Theater guest artists, is right on campus which is pretty darn convenient, so we encourage you to check it out.

 Tours of campus

 We highly recommend visiting UMass Amherst as part of your decision-making process.
 Visits are best made during the year, on a day when class is in session, so that you can get a true sense of what the campus in general and the Department of Theater, specifically, are like when they’re humming with activity.

 Tours of campus are offered Monday through Saturday (but please note, the Department only offers tours Monday-Friday).
 These tours do not include an in-depth look at the Department of Theater; we recommend contacting us directly (read on for more).

 We're repeating ourselves, aren't we?
 But it cannot be said enough: we really, really want you to see us in action.
-Come on a weekday while classes are in session.
-Please!
+Try to do at least one of these three things:

-If you do that, you may have an opportunity to sit in on a class in your area of interest, or talk to a student who is concentrating in that area — we’d love to give you a chance to experience what your work in the department will be like.
-Please check the schedule for a class that interests you, and contact the faculty member teaching the class three business days in advance, if possible.
+- Ask to sit in on a class or talk to a student who is concentrating in that area — we’d love to give you a chance to experience what your work in the department will be like.
+Please check the schedule for a class that interests you and contact the faculty member teaching the class.
+(And again, three days’ notice is great if at all possible.)

-We also love to invite prospective students to view one of our productions, whether it's a mainstage show, a cabaret piece, or an independent project.
-We will be happy to arrange tickets (provided they are still available) in advance or once you arrive.
+- We would love to get you complimentary tickets to one of our productions, whether it's a mainstage show, a cabaret piece, or an independent project.
+We will be happy to arrange tickets (our disclaimer: we do sell out some shows) in advance or once you arrive.
 We can also often accommodate students who are interested in seeing a dress rehearsal.